K Kite Agent Passport Kitepass CLI

 5. Sign with Passport Token

 This quickstart uses jq to extract IDs and the one-time Passport Token.
-Wallet import currently supports the EVM chain family, and signing modes require KITE_PASSPORT_TOKEN.
+Wallet import currently supports the EVM chain family, signing modes require KITE_PASSPORT_TOKEN, and the owner can log out immediately after step 4.
+The sample values use a public Ganache test key and destination address, so they are safe for demo flows only and must never hold real funds.

 Command surface